Do You Get Financial Help if You Adopt?

 Why Many Families Need Help with Adoption Costs

 Depending on how much research you’ve already done about adoption, you may still be left wondering why the cost can be so high in the first place.
-Many people are surprised when they learn for the first time that private adoption can cost up to $50,000.
-While not all adoptions will reach this cost, Adoptive Families Magazine has reported that the average cost associated with the domestic infant adoption process is $43,000.
+Many people are surprised when they learn for the first time that private adoption costs tens of thousands of dollars or more.
 It’s no wonder most families search for adoption financial assistance.

 What makes up this cost?
 First, let’s make sure we understand what is not being paid for: the child.
 Adoption is not a transaction where a family pays for a baby.
 Rather, the costs are incurred due to the administrative, legal, medical and other practical needs of the adoption process.
 While it’s fair to see some of the costs as unfortunate, they are necessary to complete safe and legal adoptions.